Skip to main content

 void putContext(String key, Object value);

-Extending ExchangePayload to Implement Custom Annotated Entities
+Extending ExchangePayload to Implement Custom Entity Annotation Objects

-In the previous sections, we introduced how to build entities based on annotations.
+In previous sections, we introduced how to build entities based on annotations.
+In entity definitions, we can extend ExchangePayload to implement custom entity annotation objects, which can receive ExchangePayload data.

 • Example of receiving ExchangePayload data